JMU-Wearable-Computing/haptic-glove/README.md

 When booted, the Nano 33 IoT establishes a user definable static IP.

 ### Message format
-Messages follows the format: /n01/n02/n03/n04
+Messages follows the format: X,n01,n02,n03,n04,n05,n06,n07,n08 X is a char that signifies the message type. nXX is a number.
-nXX is a number of length 3 between 0 and 255.
+Negative numbers will be ignored and the playback of the current haptic effect will continue.
+0 will stop the corresponding driver.
+For messages of type 'E', numbers [1, 123] will set the playback effect of the corresponding driver.
+Numbers higher than 123 will set the playback effect to effect # 123 All decimals will be rounded DOWN
-Each segment of the message correspondes to the strength of a specific motor.
+Each segment of the message correspondes to the strength of a specific haptic driver.
-Where n01 controls motor 1, n02 controls motor 2 and so on.
+Where n01 controls driver 1, n02 controls driver 2, and so on.